mgwilliams/telnyx-2fa/README.md

 - `SMS_TOKEN_DIGITS`: Number of digits for SMS tokens.
 Default: 6
 - `VOICE_TOKEN_DIGITS`: Number of digits for voice tokens.
 Default: 2
 - `VOICE_PROMPT_DE_DE`: Example of a foreign language (German) prompt.
 Additional environment variables can be added to the app (after initial deployment) to support additional languages.
+- `VOICE_SUCCESS_DE_DE`: Example of a foreign language (German) success message.
+Additional environment variables can be added to the app (after initial deployment) to support additional languages.
+- `VOICE_FAILURE_DE_DE`: Example of a foreign language (German) success message.
+Additional environment variables can be added to the app (after initial deployment) to support additional languages.
 - `SMS_MESSAGE_DE_DE`: SMS notification message in German.

-The Telnyx Connection must be updated with the correct callback URL, e.g.: `https://example-2fa.herokuapp.com/event`.
+The Telnyx Connection must be updated with the correct V1 callback URL, e.g.: `https://example-2fa.herokuapp.com/event`.

 ## Using the API